Travel Reservation Hotline

 22°54'S 43°12'W

-Rio de Janeiro is close to the Tropic of Capricorn and is geographically located on the far western part of a strip of Brazil's Atlantic coast.
-Rio de Janeiro is the capital of the Rio de Janeiro state, which lies in the southeastern part of Brazil.
-The city was founded on an inlet of Guanabara Bay (Baía de Guanabara), and Sugar Loaf (Pão de Açúcar) is situated at the entrance.
-The Atlantic Ocean is on the south of the city, and Sepetiba Bay (Baía de Sepetiba) is on the western side.
+Rio de Janeiro is positioned near the Tropic of Capricorn, situated on the far western stretch of Brazil's Atlantic coast.
+Serving as the capital of the Rio de Janeiro state in the southeastern region of Brazil, the city was established on an inlet of Guanabara Bay (Baía de Guanabara), marked by the iconic Sugar Loaf (Pão de Açúcar) at its entrance.
+To the south lies the Atlantic Ocean, while the western side is bordered by Sepetiba Bay (Baía de Sepetiba).

-The Centre (Centro) of the city is on the plains of the western shore of Guanabara Bay.
-The North Zone (Zona Norte) extends to the northwest on plains and consists of marine and continental sediments and rocky mountains.
-The South Zone (Zona Sul) is cut off from the centre and the North Zone by coastal mountains.
+The city's Centre (Centro) is on the plains along the western shore of Guanabara Bay.
+The North Zone (Zona Norte) extends northwest on plains, encompassing marine and continental sediments as well as rocky mountains.
+The South Zone (Zona Sul) is separated from the Centre and the North Zone by coastal mountains.

 Climate